ryantd42/NY-Legislative-Git/2023/A1151B-2023/bill.md

   January 13, 2023
   ___________

- Introduced  by  M.  of A. McDONALD, WOERNER -- read once and referred to the Committee on Alcoholism and Drug Abuse -- reported and referred to the Committee on Ways and Means -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M.  of  A.  McDONALD, WOERNER, K. BROWN -- read once and referred to the Committee on Alcoholism and Drug Abuse -- reported and referred to the Committee on Ways and Means --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee -- recommitted to the Committee on Ways and Means in accord- ance with Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the mental hygiene law, in relation to reimbursement for non-medical transportation for individuals with a substance use disor-